 The CFLP English Policy in respect of the Children First Learning Partnership has been discussed and adopted by the Local Advisory Board.

-Chair of Local Advisory Board: Mr. J Flowers
+Chair of Local Advisory Board: Mr. J Flowers Responsible Officer: Executive Head Teacher- Mrs A Rourke Agreed and ratified by the Local Advisory Board on: To be reviewed: February 2024

-Head Teacher - Mrs Z Cooper